Prior users of Liferay Portal can continue to use Liferay’s venerable Alloy UI, but you can also use the front-end technologies you love the most:

 If you want to use npm packages in your applications, you can use

 liferay-npm-bundler.
 It is built for just this purpose, and even provides several presets for common module types (AMD, React, Angular JS, etc.) to save you time.
 It creates an OSGi bundle for you, extracts all npm dependencies, and transpiles your code for the Liferay AMD Loader.

 Liferay Portal uses its own design language, called Lexicon, to provide a common framework for building consistent UIs and user experiences across the Liferay product ecosystem.
 The web implementation of Lexicon (CSS, JS, and HTML) is called Clay.
 It is automatically available to application developers through a set of CSS classes or our tag library.

-For templating, you can use Java EE’s JSP as well as FreeMarker, but the platform’s modularity enables using Google’s Soy (aka Closure Templates), or whatever else you like.
+For templating, you can use Java EE’s JSP, FreeMarker, Google’s Soy (aka Closure Templates), or whatever else you like.

-From the Theme Builder Gradle Plugin, to the Liferay Theme Generator, to Dev Studio CE, to Blade CLI’s Theme Template, Liferay Portal lets choose the development tools you’re most comfortable with so you can focus on creating a well designed theme.
+From the Theme Builder Gradle Plugin, to the Liferay Theme Generator, to Dev Studio CE, to Blade CLI’s Theme Template, you can choose the development tools you like best, so you can focus on creating a well designed theme.